Learning to Place Objects with Programs and Iterative Self Training: Program Self-Training

-While it might seem unintuitive to use a scene classifier to classify programs, we choose this route because both hard positives and negatives for programs are hard to generate.
-We train a real fake scene classifier to predict how in or out of distribution a particular object placement is.
+Relaxed programs can produce invalid placements.
+To prevent these programs from entering the training set, we need to filter out bad programs automatically.
+Hard positives and negatives for programs are hard to generate, so we train a real fake classifier to predict how in or out of distribution an object placement is.
 Positive examples are generated by randomly subsampling scenes.
 Negative examples come from randomly perturbing the rotation and location of a single object.
-Even though this process can generate negative examples that should be labeled positive, we find it sufficient for learning a useful decision boundary.
-We sample a program's predicted mask multiple times, insert the object in question at those sampled locations, and then compute the scene classifier's real probability for each insertion.
+This process can generate false negatives (e.g. perturbing a wardrobe such that it rests against the same wall), but in practice it is sufficient for learning a useful decision boundary.
+False negatives are rare compared to true negatives.
+We sample a program's predicted mask multiple times, insert the object in question at those sampled locations, and then compute the object placement classifier's real probability for each insertion.
 The program's final score is the average of these probabilities.

-We perform experiments on two architectures of scene classifiers.
-We test a CNN based classifier that uses the input representation of Ritchie et al.~\cite{Ritchie2018FastAF} with an additional input channel denoting the query object in the scene.
-We also test a transformer based classifier that uses the object encoder described in section \ref{sec:generating_programs} with an additional learned vector embedding added to the query object vector encoding.
-While our CNN based classifier reports higher precision (accepts less invalid programs), and results in better downstream quantitative metrics we report results using the transformer classifier due to constraints on computation.
-The transformer model is computationally cheaper than the CNN because it does not require rasterization of the top down view of the scene.
-More details on the scene classifiers and their evaluation are included in the supplemental material.
+Our classifier architecture uses the object encoder described in Section \ref{sec:generating_programs} with an additional learned vector embedding added to the query object vector encoding.